XHTML 1.1 Object Tag Fix for IE7 and IE8

-Recently I upgraded one of my projects to XHTML1.1 Strict, perhaps because I am a fan of XML I quite like XHTML Strict.
-One issue I came across is that iframes have been deprecated.
-This makes it difficult to use things such as Google Maps and Recaptcha.
-After searching the web I found a great article by Pop Labs (Pop Labs is no more) which came with a javascript solution.
-This did not quite work for me, so I decided to write my own using jQuery.
+Recently, I upgraded one of my projects to XHTML 1.1 Strict.
+I have always liked XML, so XHTML Strict appealed to me.
+One issue I came across was that iframes had been deprecated.
+This made it difficult to use services such as Google Maps and reCAPTCHA.
+After searching the web, I found a useful article by Pop Labs (which is no longer online) that included a JavaScript solution.
+That approach did not quite work for me, so I decided to write my own using jQuery.

 <!--[if lte IE 8]>